Why are we 100% Vegan at F&F?

 Some excellent videos to watch include Blue Planet, Cowspiracy and What The Health.

-So as a retailer we want to do what we can, and we're definitely not perfect and have lots more to do, but these are the reasons we are vegan and cruelty free.
+So as a retailer we want to do what we can and drive change; we're definitely not perfect and have lots more to do, but these are the reasons we are vegan and cruelty free.
 Whether you are vegan or not at least you know the skin care you use and products you buy have less impact.